arvind00/practice-angular/tutorials/01 routing/04 define anchor tags for routing.md

 ## Learning objective
-- define an application layout
-	- layout for toolbar(header), sidebar and main content area
+- define an application layout with header, sidebar and main content area
 - define some navigation links in the sidebar